 Shared to all relevant stakeholders

-It must be clear, and include a description that needs to understanding of technical details.
-Also remember that you are writing for collaborators, not a marketing blog post: Use plain and descriptive language and use images and videos to support your words.
+It must be clear, and include a description that makes it possible to understand the implications without going into technical details.
+Remember that you are writing for collaborators, this is not a marketing blog post: Use plain and descriptive language.
+It is also helpful to use images and videos to support your words.

 Communicate very clearly that it is a living plan, that will be adapted with the real delivery dates, the changes in the business priority and technical dependencies found along the way.
 As Scrum.org says: “A Product Backlog is never complete (…) The Product Backlog evolves as the product and the environment in which it will be used evolves.”